finnsterfran/Haikyuu-anime-quiz-page/README.md

 ## Visitor to the website
 * I am a fan of the anime and I want to test my knowledge of the teams.
-* I watched the anime and can't match the player's name to the player's face.
+* I watched the anime and would like to match the player's faces to their names.

 ### These goals are accomplished via:
 * Player cards in the panel feature an image, name, position and year of each starting line-up player for the teams.